slint-ui/slint/docs/reference/src/advanced/backends_and_renderers.md

 - Supports partial rendering.
 - Supports line-by-line rendering (Rust only).
 - Suitable for Microcontrollers.
+- Some features haven't been implemented yet.
+  * No support for `Path`.
-- No support for `Path` rendering and image rotation yet.
+  * No image rotation or smooth scaling.
+  * No drop shadow.
+  * No radius clipping.
+  * No circular gradient.
 - Text rendering currently limited to western scripts.
 - Available in the [Winit backend](backend_winit.md).
 - Public [Rust](slint-rust:platform/software_renderer/) and [C++](slint-cpp:api/classslint_1_1platform_1_1SoftwareRenderer) API.